adutra/goalesce/README.md

     DeepMerge({ID:1 Name:Alice}, {ID:1 Age:20}) = {ID:1 Name:Alice Age:20}

+Only exported fields can be merged.
+Unexported fields are ignored.

 #### Per-field merging strategies

 When the default struct merging behavior is not desired or sufficient, per-field merging strategies